annitya/eZ-completion/readme.md

 * Perhaps documentation-lookups could be helpful?
 * Automatic installation of required bundle.
 * Settings:
-    - language must be configurable.
-Use count max of contenobject-languages as default?
     - validate console-executable.
     - support for remote environments.
     - force environment for console-executable.